romeara/code-examples/README.md

 * Adding HTTP Basic Communication to a URLConnection or extension thereof
 * Use the JSON-Simple library for basic JSON return parsing

+### Spring Boot GitHub SSO

+Demonstrates how to use spring security to implement "Login with GitHub"

 ### Regex Capture Groups

 Demonstrates how to selectively capture content via regex pattern